Little Ice Age: Europe

+Drangajökull, Iceland's northernmost glacier, reached its maximum extent during the LIA around 1665 or 1765.

-The Baltic Sea froze over twice, in 1303 and 1306–1307, and years followed of "unseasonable cold, storms and rains, and a rise in the level of the Caspian Sea.”
+The Baltic Sea froze over twice, in 1303 and 1306–1307, and years followed of "unseasonable cold, storms and rains, and a rise in the level of the Caspian Sea".
 The Little Ice Age brought colder winters to parts of Europe and North America.
 Farms and villages in the Swiss Alps were destroyed by encroaching glaciers during the mid-17th century.
 Canals and rivers in Great Britain and the Netherlands were frequently frozen deeply enough to support ice skating and winter festivals.
+As trade needed to continue during the prolonged winter often spanning 5 months, merchants equipped their boer style boats with planks and skates (runners), hence the iceboat was born.
 The first River Thames frost fair was in 1608 and the last in 1814.
 Changes to the bridges and the addition of the Thames Embankment have affected the river's flow and depth and greatly diminish the possibility of further freezes.

-In 1658, a Swedish army marched across the Great Belt to Denmark to attack Copenhagen.
-The winter of 1794–1795 was particularly harsh: the French invasion army under Pichegru marched on the frozen rivers of the Netherlands, and the Dutch fleet was locked in the ice in Den Helder harbour.
+In early 1658, a Swedish army took advantage of the extremely cold winter to march through Denmark and across the Great Belt to attack Copenhagen from the west.

 Sea ice surrounding Iceland extended for miles in every direction and closed harbors to shipping.
 The population of Iceland fell by half, but that may have been caused by skeletal fluorosis after the eruption of Laki in 1783.
 Iceland also suffered failures of cereal crops and people moved away from a grain-based diet.

-The Norse colonies in Greenland had starved and vanished by the early 15th century because of crop failures and the inability for livestock to be maintained throughout increasingly harsh winters.
+After Greenland's climate became colder and stormier around 1250, the diet of the Norse Viking settlements there steadily shifted away from agricultural sources.
+By around 1300, seal hunting provided over three quarters of their food.
+By 1350, there was reduced demand for their exports, and trade with Europe fell away.
+The last document from the settlements dates from 1412, and over the following decades, the remaining Europeans left in what seems to have been a gradual withdrawal, which was caused mainly by economic factors such as increased availability of farms in Scandinavian countries.
 Greenland was largely cut off by ice from 1410 to the 1720s.

+Between 1620 and 1740, the Yzeron Basin in the Massif Central of France witnessed a phase of decreased fluvial activity.
+This decline in fluvial activity is believed to be linked to a multidecennial phase of droughts in the western Mediterranean.

+In southwestern Europe, a negative North Atlantic oscillation (NAO) combined with increased aridity caused an increase in wind-driven sediment deposition during the LIA.